jmcmenamy/GoVector/README.md

 If you find a bug or want a feature that doesn't exist, feel free to create an [issue](https://github.com/jmcmenamy/GoVector/issues) or make a [pull request](https://github.com/jmcmenamy/GoVector/pulls)!

 If you need to make a change just for your development, it's also easy to use a local copy of this repo.
-Simply clone this repo, and in places were you need to use it, modify your `go.mod` file to include a [replace directive](https://go.dev/ref/mod#go-mod-file-replace):
+Simply clone this repo, and in places where you need to use it, modify your `go.mod` file to include a [replace directive](https://go.dev/ref/mod#go-mod-file-replace):

 ```go
 replace github.com/jmcmenamy/GoVector => /path/to/your/local/GoVector